fluffy/iceTrav/draft-jennings-behave-rtcweb-firewall-03.md

 the pinhole by 30 seconds.
 The procedures in
 {{I-D.ietf-rtcweb-stun-consent-freshness}} will ensure that an ICE connectivity check is done more often than every 30 seconds.
-This is designed to make things work with behave compliant NATS and Firewalls as specified in {{RFC4787}}.
+This is designed to make things work with behave compliant NATs and Firewalls as specified in {{RFC4787}}.